smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 HistoryDepth = 100 # Default
 ```
-HistoryDepth tracks the top N block numbers to keep in the `heads` database table.
+HistoryDepth tracks the top N blocks on top of the latest finalized block to keep in the `heads` database table.
-Note that this can easily result in MORE than N records since in the case of re-orgs we keep multiple heads for a particular block height.
+Note that this can easily result in MORE than `N + finality depth`  records since in the case of re-orgs we keep multiple heads for a particular block height.
 This number should be at least as large as `FinalityDepth`.
 There may be a small performance penalty to setting this to something very large (10,000+)